 # 6 – Death Letter

 This song, released on their second album, De Stijl, is a definite standout; probably the best song on the album, in my humble opinion.
 It’s a modern rendition of Delta blues legend Son House’s composition, Death Letter Blues.
-It’s the story of a man who receives a letter telling him that his lover has just died, and so he embarks on a journey that involves him identifying her corpse laying on the cooling board at the morgue, and attending her funeral; very unpropitious subject matter.
-Of course, the Stripes manage to tackle the true spirit of the song with Meg’s duck soup percussion and Jack’s rude slide riffin’ that takes a page out of his hero Son House’s book.
+It’s the story of a man who receives a letter telling him that his lover has just died, and so he embarks on a journey that involves him identifying her corpse lying on the cooling board at the morgue, and attending her funeral, very unpropitious subject matter.
+Of course, the Stripes tackle the true spirit of the song with Meg’s duck soup percussion and Jack’s rude slide riffin’ that takes a page out of his hero Son House’s book.

 # 5 – There’s No Home For You Here:

 This tune is one of many off of their magnum opus, Elephant, that showed just how musically mature they had grown by then; well, I suppose White Blood Cells was the genesis of such, but Elephant put them on the right path.
-There’s No Home For You Here is a valid representation of Jack’s layered application for guitar riffs, strident fills in between breaks to magnify the ambiance of the song, and the bridge section which explodes into operatic vocal touches to highlight the song’s aggravated temperament before drop-kicking you one final time with the chorus.
+There’s No Home For You Here is a valid representation of Jack’s layered application for guitar riffs, strident fills in between breaks to magnify the ambiance of the song, and the bridge section, which explodes into operatic vocal touches to highlight the song’s aggravated temperament before drop-kicking you one final time with the chorus.

 # 4 – Catch Hell Blues:

 Here’s another fire-breathing exercise in slide guitar.
-I’m sure you all are growing weary of seeing these kinds of songs on here, but I just can’t help myself; Jack White is undoubtedly at his most raw-to-the-bone marrow when he’s ripping it on the open A slide.
+I’m sure you all are growing weary of seeing these kinds of songs on here, but I can’t help myself; Jack White is undoubtedly at his most raw-to-the-bone marrow when he’s ripping it on the open A slide.
 Plus, it’s his very own original composition, too.
 And I am aware that I Fought Piranhas is an original as well, but this one’s much more genteel and it leaves a lasting impression once you realize just how much of the blues this white boy harbors.
-So if you’re looking for a scorching track to leave your diaphanous ear cavities dehydrated, don’t be surprised if you get burned by this one.
+So, if you’re looking for a scorching track to leave your diaphanous ear cavities dehydrated, don’t be surprised if you get burned by this one.

 # 3 – Icky Thump